simoncowen88/dogeconf-19/talk/40-inline.md

 fold (fun a b -> a + b) 0 xs
 ```

-If fold is marked inline, then this optimises to:
+If fold is marked inline, then this (imho incredibly!) optimises to:

 ```fsharp
 let mutable acc = 1